Mortyick/WifiStealReborn/README.md

-# WifiSteal
+# WifiStealReborn

-A “revival” of the “Get wifi anywhere you go” app
+Basically a shitty remake of the app shown in that vine ad

+created as a joke